Cry of Pugad Lawin: Guillermo Masangkay’s account

-Pio Valenzuela
+Pío Valenzuela’s account

-In 1936, Pio Valenzuela, along with Briccio Pantas and Enrique Pacheco said (in English translation) "The first Cry of the revolution did not happen in Balintawak where the monument is, but in a place called Pugad Lawin."
-In 1940, a research team of a forerunner of the National Historical Institute (NHI) which included Valenzuela, identified the location as part of sitio Gulod, Banlat, Kalookan City.
+In 1936, Pío Valenzuela, along with Briccio Pantas and Enrique Pacheco said (translated into English) "The first Cry of the revolution did not happen in Balintawak where the monument is, but in a place called Pugad Lawin."
+In 1940, a research team of a forerunner of the National Historical Institute (NHI) which included Valenzuela, identified the location as part of sitio of Gulod, Banlat, Kalookan City.
 IN 1964, the NHI described this location as the house of Tandang Sora.

-The first place of refuge of Andres Bonifacio, Emilio Jacinto, Procopio, Bonifacio, Teodoro Plata, Aguedo del Rosario, and myself was Balintawak, the first five arriving there on August 19, and I on August 20, 1896.
+The first place of refuge of Andrés Bonifacio, Emilio Jacinto, Procopio Bonifacio, Teodoro Plata, Águedo del Rosario, and myself was Balintawak, the first five arriving there on August 19, and I on August 20, 1896.
 The first place where some 500 members of the Katipunan met on August 22, 1896, was the house and yard of Apolonio Samson at Kangkong.
-Aside from the persons mentioned above, among those who were there were Briccio Pantas, Alejandro Santiago, Ramon Bernardo, Apolonio Samson, and others.
+Aside from the persons mentioned above, among those who were there were Briccio Pantas, Alejandro Santiago, Ramón Bernardo, Apolonio Samson, and others.
 Here, views were only exchanged, and no resolution was debated or adopted.
 It was at Pugad Lawin, the house, store-house, and yard of Juan Ramos, son of Melchora Aquino, where over 1,000 members of the Katipunan met and carried out considerable debate and discussion on August 23, 1896.
 The discussion was on whether or not the revolution against the Spanish government should be started on August 29, 1896...
 After the tumultuous meeting, many of those present tore their cedula certificates and shouted "Long live the Philippines!
 Long live the Philippines!"